Te Inuwai Park

 Following discussions with mana whenua and the local community in late-2019, the park will celebrate the area's previous life as a food bowl for Maaori and English settlers.

 Tangata whenua grew crops such as kumara, taro and hue and later, after English settlers arrived, wheat and corn were grown and milled at the local Tiireke Mill.

 In more recent years, the land had been used as market gardens and orchards by English settlers to grow potatoes, pears and apples.

 The playground picks up on these themes and will include traditional plant and fruit tree varieties, as well as planter boxes for a future community garden.

 The final design

-The park will include a basketball half-court, flat grassed areas and a playground with swings, slides and balance equipment.
-There will also be picnic areas, cycle and scooter racks and a drinking fountain.
+The park includes a basketball half-court, flat grassed areas and a playground with swings, slides and balance equipment.
+There's also picnic areas, cycle and scooter racks and a drinking fountain.

 Check out the concept designs to see what will be in the park

 Te Inuwai was the daughter of Te Tipi, who is the builder and founder of Nukuhau Paa.
 She is also the direct ancestor of Pouwhero, who was the last chief and resident of Nukuhau Paa.